selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Do not magnify pain**, We suffer more in imagination than in reality.
 Our capacity for fretting is endless, don't worry, be happy

 **Kindness**, be kind to yourself and others.
 Be mindful of the effects of your actions

+**Express yourself** Do not suppress your emotions, do not carry emotional baggage.
+Kindly assert yourself.
+Speak, write, create.

 **Let it go** A good life isn't necessarily a happy life.
 Happiness is just another emotion, and chasing emotions is like chasing the wind.